Nampv0903/Medipapipe_body/README.md

-an archive of Mediapipe usage for the MADS dataset
+An archive of Mediapipe usage for the MADS dataset